piclas-framework/piclas/docs/documentation/developerguide/reggie.md

        -i, --noMPI           Run program without "mpirun" (single thread execution).

-   for analysis files, which use a reference file with which the output of a run is compared. here, the flag `-i` is used to created the reference file with a single-core run, which is suggested as a best practice as the actual run might be performed with multiple cores and the output should ideally be the same.
+   for analysis files, which use a reference file with which the output of a run is compared.
+   Here, the flag `-i` is used to create the reference file with a single-core run, which is suggested as a best practice as the actual run might be performed with multiple cores and the output should ideally be the same.
    An example is given under [regressioncheck/WEK_DSMC/ChannelFlow_SurfChem_AdsorpDesorp_CO_O2](https://github.com/piclas-framework/piclas/blob/master/regressioncheck/WEK_DSMC/ChannelFlow_SurfChem_AdsorpDesorp_CO_O2/analyze.ini) where *.h5* files are compared.